Why Choose the MSN Degree?

 Nursing Administration: The demand for nurses with a grounded theory base in business administration continues to increase in the health care delivery system.
 The basic BSN program prepares nurses for entry-level positions in nursing or health care management settings.
 Those nurses who desire to hold executive positions in those same settings must possess the knowledge and skills that are critical to the administrative role in these tumultuous times in the health care industry.

-To be eligible for the program you must be a graduate of a BSN program with a GPA of 3.0 or higher, hold a current RN license, and submit a writing sample, three letters of reference, a curriculum vitae or resume, official transcripts and a completed application form.
+To be eligible for the program you must be a graduate of a bachelor program with a GPA of 3.0 or higher, hold a current RN license, have two years of clinical nursing experience, and submit a writing sample, three letters of reference, a curriculum vitae or resume, official transcripts and a completed application form.

 Graduation requires a minimum of 3.0 GPA.
-Students must earn a grade of 2.0 or better in each program course.
+Students must earn a grade of 2.0 or better in each program course (No more than two courses with a "C" or lower.)
 Completion of all coursework and successfully passing a comprehensive exam is required within a 5 year time limit.

 Debby Buck, Off-Campus Student Support